taxjar/taxjar-api-docs/source/reference.md

 ## Transactions

 Manage your transactions for automated sales tax reporting and filing in TaxJar.
 These endpoints only affect orders and refunds created specifically through the API, *not* transactions from other channels.

+We currently support reporting and filing in the United States.

 ### <span class="badge badge--get">get</span> List order transactions